 How to Make Coquito for the Holiday Season

-Puerto Rican coconut eggnog, a.k.a.
-Christmas in a bottle.
+Puerto Rican coconut eggnog is the holidays in a bottle.

 It's not Christmas in Puerto Rico without a traditional coquito drink.
 Coquito [pronounced “koh-kee-toh”] is a creamy coconut milk beverage that’s made especially for the holidays.
 It is like a Puerto Rican eggnog, only better.

 Did you know that Puerto Rico has the longest Christmas in the world?
-It starts on the first of November and ends in mid-January with our popular San Sebastián Street Festival, also known as “Fiestas de la Calle San Sebastián or San Se” in Old San Juan (although due to COVID-19, the festivities were canceled this year).
+It starts on the first of November and ends in mid-January with our popular San Sebastián Street Festival, also known as “Fiestas de la Calle San Sebastián or San Se” in Old San Juan.

 Every Christmas my dear querida Abuela used to prepare her famous coquito recipe and the tradition has stayed with me.
 After I moved to New York, I found myself missing my family and culture.
 I was on a mission to find ways to reconnect with my Puerto Rican roots and when Navidad (Christmas) came, I knew I needed to learn how to make my Abuela’s coquito recipe, but with my own vegan twist.

 Even though there are different variations of coquito, the base of the recipe is traditionally not vegan, and is comprised of rum, coconut milk, evaporated milk, sweetened condensed milk, eggs, vanilla, cinnamon, nutmeg, and cloves.

 My version leans into the coconut flavor; I make a coconut condensed milk from scratch.
 This is such a staple in our holiday traditions, and I promise my vegan coquito recipe will not compromise the flavor.

 - 3 cans of coconut milk (Coco Lopez)

 - 2 cans of cream of coconut

 - 1 ½ teaspoon honey or sweetener of your choice

 - 1 cup of white rum (Palo Viejo, Don Q, or Bacardi)